 Pippa co-founded Neal Street Productions in 2003 with partners Sam Mendes and Caro Newling.
 Since forming the company, Pippa has produced several films, including Jarhead (2005), Starter for 10 (2006) and Blood (2012).
 She has also executive produced the films Things We Lost in the Fire (2007), Revolutionary Road (2008) and Away We Go (2009).

 For television, Pippa has produced Stuart A Life Backwards (2007), starring Tom Hardy and Benedict Cumberbatch, as well as the frightening psychological thriller, Penny Dreadful created and written by John Logan, starring Josh Hartnett, Timothy Dalton and Eva Green for Showtime / Sky Atlantic.
-Pippa also executive produced the critically acclaimed, BAFTA nominated Shakespeare film series, The Hollow Crown (2012) and has executive produced The Hollow Crown: The War of the Roses (2016).
+Pippa also executive produced the critically acclaimed, BAFTA nominated Shakespeare film series, The Hollow Crown (2012) and The Hollow Crown: The War of the Roses (2016) as well as the upcoming Britannia (2018) for Sky Atlantic/Amazon.

 Pippa continues to executive produce the hugely successful, BAFTA and NTA winning Call the Midwife, which will return for a seventh series in 2018.